-As a collage artist, I address specific issues that surrounds the community of gay men; but especially the impossibility of conforming to the images of idealized male bodies that circulate within mass media.
-I circle in on my own experience: I have been fat for most of my life.
+My collage and sculpture work is focused on the intersection of queer and fat identities and in its collision with the idealized gay male body.
+I use images of the idealized gay male body because these images were my only connection to gay culture while growing up in rural Minnesota.
+For many years these digitally enhanced and altered images indoctrinated me to which bodies represented the sole image of desirability and led me to believe that my body definitely was not.
+I have been fat for most of my life.
 I was fat before I knew I was gay.
-When I came out, I thought that I would be accepted into a community of other gay men, but I was not.
-For all of my adult life I have struggled to find a place in the gay community.
-I have been discriminated against by the gay male community because of my weight, both in social and even academic settings.
-I quickly learned that within the community that I thought would accept me, there was a hierarchy based on your physical appearance.
+When I came out, I thought I would be accepted into a community of other gay men, but that was not the case.
+For all of my adult life, I have struggled to find a place in the gay community.
+I have been discriminated against by this community because of my weight, both in social and academic settings.
+Within the community that I thought would accept me, I discovered there was a strict hierarchy based on physical appearance.

-Within my collages, I use a lot of images of flowers.
-I use them for their complex biomorphic shapes and vibrant colors.
-I also use them for their symbolism of romance, beauty, and desire.
-Flowers are also seen as being inherently feminine, but the juxtaposition of the feminine flowers with the masculine body has added an extra layer to my work.
-By layering flowers around the figure, I am elevating it to a status of beauty and desirability.
-In my more recent work where I am using images of my own body, I am framing my figure with flowers to elevate it and reinstate beauty and worth to a body that has been deemed other, through the use of a parodic play between the sad reality and a tongue-in-cheek humor toward that reality.
-I manipulate realistic images of flowers culled from mass media sources, playfully layering them to create complex, colorful, biomorphic forms.
-I show how flowers, symbols of natural beauty, can be digitally manipulated into fantastical forms.
-I hope that these paired flowers with the idealized mass media cut-outs of gay male bodies acknowledge and challenge often unobtainable standards of gay male body aesthetics, specifically marketed to a gay male audience.
-By challenging this ideal, my work states that you do not need six-pack abs in order to feel like you belong in gay male culture.
+Consequently, I use images of flowers for their complex biomorphic shapes and for their symbolic representation of romance, beauty, and desire.
+In my more recent work where I use images of my own body, I frame my figure with flowers to elevate it and reinstate beauty and worth as a body that has been deemed an undesirable other.
+I attempt to achieve a parodic play between the stark and painful reality of the ridged gay male beauty standards, using paradoxical tongue-in-cheek humor as a weapon.
+The paired flowers with the idealized mass media cut-outs of gay male bodies acknowledge and challenge unobtainable standards of gay male body aesthetics, which are specifically marketed to the gay male audience.
+By challenging this ideal, my work states you do not need six-pack abs in order to belong in gay male culture.

 Kyle Bredain is a collage artist based in Minnesota.
 He received his BFA at Minnesota State University- Mankato, and his MFA at Minneapolis College of Art and Design.
 Bredain uses collage to question his place in gay male culture and the idealized body hierarchy within that culture.